Task: Ask for a higher credit limit.

 Tactic: If you tend to carry balances on your credit cards from month to month, work out a plan to pay down your debts faster so you can get your credit card utilization rate to lower than 30 percent--that's the rate that credit experts recommend.

-First, see where you stand by checking out your current rate in your Credit Report Card.
+First, see where you stand by checking out your current rate.
 Then, see your rate on individual cards in your My Accounts section.
 For the cards reporting more than 30 percent, work on those first.
 If you've only been making the minimum payments on those cards, increase that repayment rate so you can steadily decrease your utilization rate.

-Watch out for: While you're working on lowering your balances, avoid using your credit cards with high utilization rates by leaving them behind when you leave the house.
+Watch out for: While you're working on lowering your balances, avoid relying too heavily on your credit cards.
 Otherwise, you'll just reverse all of your hard repayment work.

 Task: Transfer your credit card balances.

-Benefit: Lowers your credit card utilization and increases your total number of accounts.
+Possible benefit: Strengthens your debt pay-off plan and increases your total number of accounts.

 Tactic: When you have lots of different credit cards with varying balances to repay, making multiple payments each month can seem tricky.
-There are several cards that offer introductory balance transfer rates, meaning if you transfer all or some of your other cards' balances, you won't pay any interest on those balances for a year or two (depending on the card).
-For instance, with the Discover It, you'll have 18 months to pay down your transferred balances interest-free.
-You'll also decrease your credit card utilization in the process.
-See more balance transfer cards.
+There are several cards that offer introductory balance transfer rates, meaning if you transfer all or some of your other cards' balances, you won't pay any interest on those balances for a year or two.
+These promotions vary by card, so always review the terms carefully with a representative.
+If you're interested in opening a balance transfer card, our partners have many offerings -- find out how to pick the right card for you first.

 Watch out for: In most cases, if you don't pay off your balance transfer completely during the introductory period, you'll have to pay interest on the entire transferred amount when that period is up.
 So this tactic is good for you if you're really ready to tackle your credit card debt.